ZivISM/tf_modules/aws_transfer_sftp/README.md

 - Terraform >= 1.0
 - AWS CLI configured with appropriate credentials
-- A registered domain name (for Route53 configuration)
+- A registered domain name (for Route53 configuration and api gateway)

 ## Usage